matteodallolmo/uodatedLZW/readme.txt

 Matteo's Notes:
 The decoder does not work so I worked on optimizing the encoder.
 It currently encodes at around 110 milliseconds of run time.

+After trying for too long, I could not comprehend Jaydon's code well enough to properly optimize it.
+The best I could do was to remove uneccessary libraries to free up space.
+The runtime remains around 110 milliseconds.